clownfysh/cf/readme.txt

 terms
 -----
-+ the highest level directory "h" is called a project
++ the highest level directory "cf" is called a project
-+ the next level directories are called "systems"
++ lower-level directories are called "systems"
 + a .h/.c/.test.c triplet is associated with a "module"

 naming